scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

 Tomek's links
 ^^^^^^^^^^^^^

-:class:`TomekLinks` detects the so-called Tomek's links.
+:class:`TomekLinks` detects the so-called Tomek's links [T2010])_.
 A Tomek's link between two samples of different class :math:`x` and :math:`y` is defined such that there is no example :math:`z` such that:

 .. math::